sfu-discourse-lab/Constructiveness_Toxicity_Corpus/README.md

   - Mildly toxic
   - Not toxic

-More information on the annotation, and the instructions to annotators, is available in the constructiveness_toxicity_instructions file.
+More information on the annotation, and the instructions to annotators, is available in the CrowdFlower_instructions file.